The prevalence and characteristics of dual PharmD/MPH programs offered at US colleges and schools of pharmacy

 Objective.
 To assess the prevalence and characteristics of curriculum in dual doctor of pharmacy (PharmD)/master of public health (MPH) degree programs offered by US pharmacy programs.
 Methods.
 An 18-item survey instrument was developed and distributed online to faculty members at US colleges and schools of pharmacy.
 Results.
 Of the 110 colleges and schools that responded, 23 (21%) offered a PharmD/MPH degree.
 Common characteristics of these 23 programs included current PharmD program structure (3 1 1 year), early curricular recruitment, small enrollment, and interdisciplinary coursework occurring online and in the classroom.
 The impact of the dual degree on the curriculum and longevity of the dual-degree programs varied.
 About 55% of responding programs without a formal dual-degree program reported that additional public health training was available.
 Conclusion.
 Twenty-one percent of colleges and schools of pharmacy offer a combined PharmD/MPH dual degree.
 Most programs required an additional 1 or 2 semesters to complete both degrees.

 Gortney, Justine S.; Seed, Sheila; Borja-Hart, Nancy; Young, Veronica; Woodard, Lisa J.; Nobles-Knight, Dolores; Scott, David M.; and Nash, James D., "The prevalence and characteristics of dual PharmD/MPH programs offered at US colleges and schools of pharmacy" (2013).
-Regis University Faculty Publications.
+Regis University Faculty Publications (comprehensive list).
 732.